Phoenix, Maricopa County, AZ

 When Plumbing Problems Hit Phoenix

 Plumbing emergencies in Phoenix follow predictable patterns.
-Monsoon season (July–August) is peak risk.
+Knowing when risk peaks helps you prepare.

 5